umer-saleem/Creating-Google-Spreadsheets/README.md

 ### Creating a Gmail Account
 ### Creating a Google Spreadsheet on Gmail Account
 * Log-in to your gmail account

+* On the top right corner, under the *Google Apps*
 ### Downloading the Repository

 * Open the terminal.